jonasbhend/pressure/README.md

 This repository contains a collection of scripts to format and analyse air pressure observations for use in historical reanalysis.

 To bring historical air pressure readings to a common format, multiple steps will be needed, some of which may be performed manually on the original data.
-The remainder of the tasks and the common (long) data format is documented in pressure_documentation.md.
+The remainder of the tasks and the common (long) data format is documented in [docs] ([.Rmd](docs/pressure_documentation.Rmd)).

 Achievements
 -----------------------
 * Compute 30-year climatologies from 20CR (3hourly tmin and tmax)
 * Insert missing longitudes and latitudes
-* Extract 20CR climatologies for all stations
+* Extract 20CR climatologies for all stations and travel reports
 * read in all new stations into R and converted to standard format
 * Common long and compact format defined
 * Reorganised original files into compact format (Matthias)